It’s about to heat up in the desert.

 AMERICAN LEAGUE EAST

 The Toronto contingent should give the Rafters some heft on the dirt this autumn.
 Barger, a sixth-round pick in 2018, has enjoyed a breakout season at High-A and Double-A where improved swing decisions have helped him tap into above-average power more regularly.
 Morris, who has been on the injured list since early August, got off to a rough start at Triple-A Buffalo but still showed a good enough approach to walk as much as he struck out at the Minors’ top level.
 Keep an eye on Danner.
-The catcher-turned-pitcher can touch the upper-90s and show off an above-average slider but was limited to four Double-A appearances with a lat injury.
+The catcher-turned-pitcher can touch the upper-90s and show off an above-average slider but was limited to four Double-A appearances with an elbow injury.

 It’s been one of the best feel-good stories of the 2022 season seeing Kjerstad, the O’s top pick in the 2020 Draft, in action for the first time after myocarditis kept him from playing at all in 2021.
 He hit his way from Single- to High-A this year and the AFL can hopefully help him get ready for the upper levels.
 A star in the Cuban National Series, Prieto defected in 2021 and signed for $650,000 in January of this year.
 The 23-year-old infielder raked in High-A (1.000 OPS in 25 games) and hasn’t hit as well in Double-A, while seeing time at three infield spots.